WarrenJin/WarrenJin/README.md

-- 👋 Hi, I’m @WarrenJin
+- 👋 Hi, I’m @Warren
 - 👀 I’m interested in machine learning and statistical computation
-- 🌱 I’m currently developing techniques for high-resolution skilful climate forecasts, especially precipitatoin
+- 🌱 I’m currently developing techniques for high-resolution skilful climate forecasts, especially precipitation
-- 📫 How to reach me warren.jin@csiro.au
+- 📫 How to reach me at

 <!---
 WarrenJin/WarrenJin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.